department-of-veterans-affairs/va.gov-team/platform/cms/accelerated_publishing/rfc/broken-link-checking.md

 _Explain the current state of the feature._

-We currently have two link checking systems in place around CMS and Content Build.
+We currently have two link checking systems in place around CMS and Content Build: a Content Build broken link check plugin and a Drupal module [Node Link Report](#nlb).

 ### Content Build broken link checks